Deep branch of radial nerve

 The radial nerve divides into a superficial (sensory) and deep (motor) branch at the cubital fossa.
-The deep branch of the radial nerve winds to the back of the forearm around the lateral side of the radius between the two planes of fibers of the Supinator, and is prolonged downward between the superficial and deep layers of muscles, to the middle of the forearm.
+The deep branch of the radial nerve winds to the back of the forearm around the lateral side of the radius between the two planes of fibers of the supinator, and is prolonged downward between the superficial and deep layers of muscles, to the middle of the forearm.
 The deep branch provides motor function to the muscles in the posterior compartment of the forearm, which is mostly the extensor muscles of the hand.

 The radial nerve arises from the posterior cord of the brachial plexus.
 The posterior cord takes nerves from the upper, lower, and middle trunk, so ultimately the radial nerve is formed from the anterior rami of C5 through T1.

 The radial nerve passes through the axilla, which makes it susceptible to injury.
 It can be compressed against the humerus by crutches, causing crutch paralysis.
-Symptoms of damage to the deep branch of the radial nerve typically include "wrist drop", which is the flexion of fingers, hand, and wrist, since the extensor muscles supplied by the nerve are paralyzed.
+Symptoms of damage to the deep branch of the radial nerve typically include "wrist drop", which is the extension of fingers, hand, and wrist, since the extensor muscles supplied by the nerve are paralyzed.
 Normal sensation of the skin is retained, since this nerve only provides sensory function to ligaments and articulations of the carpal and metacarpal joints.